CharlesKitonga/CharlesKitonga/README.md

 ### 👋 Hi there, I'm Charles Kitonga :cowboy_hat_face:

 ### I am a Full Stack Software Developer and data Science enthusiast.
-I am passionate about web development and love to learn new things.
+Getting life changing products into the hands of people is my calling, and eventually empowering a team to do the above will provide me with enormous gratification.
+### As someone who is highly focused and attentive to detail, I thrive on building quality systems that surpass end users' expectations.
+I am thrilled at the opportunity to show off my technical expertise and leadership skills.

 ✨My Techstack is:<br />